-Торіс Honeywell's Position References Carbon Capture and Storage Carbon Capture and Storage can play a critical role in reducing emissions from gas and oil production, as well as from the energy sector and industrial processes.
-Honeywell believes that this technology can be an effective near-term carbon reduction solution for retrofit and new installations of existing global infrastructure, including to produce blue hydrogen.
-Honeywell supports the >\$6.5B of funding dedicated to Carbon Capture and Management research and demonstrations that were included in the recently-passed US Infrastructure Investment and Jobs Act.
-IIJA Factsheet White House IRA Guidebook 45Q CCUS tax credit increase and extension as part of the Inflation Reduction Act.
+Topic Honeywell's Position References Carbon Capture and Storage Carbon Capture and Storage can play a critical role in reducing emissions from the energy sector and industrial processes.
+Honeywell believes that this technology can be an effective near-term carbon reduction solution for retrofit and new installations of existing global infrastructure.
+Honeywell supports the >\$6.5B of funding dedicated to Carbon Capture and Management research and demonstrations that were included in the U.S. Infrastructure Investment and Jobs Act.
+To further support development of this important decarbonization tool, Honeywell supports the 2022 White House IRA Guidebook 45Q tax credit increase and extension as part of the Inflation Reduction Act.
 Hydrogen With its ability to decarbonize almost any industry, commercial scale Hydrogen production and infrastructure will be critical to the realization of global climate ambitions.
 With Hydrogen clusters quickly appearing in Rotterdam, Antwerp, and Hamburg, the EU has recently seen an influx of both public and private sector investment in developing its Hydrogen economy.
-To allow the U.S. to actively compete in the growing global Hydrogen market, Honeywell supports U.S. government collaboration with the private sector to incentivize companies to invest in Hydrogen technology/infrastructure such as the 45V production tax credit enacted in the 2022 Inflation Reduction Act.
+White House IRA Guidebook To allow the U.S. to actively compete in the growing global Hydrogen market, Honeywell supports U.S. government collaboration with the private sector to incentivize companies to invest in Hydrogen technology/infrastructure such as the 45V production tax credit enacted in the 2022 Inflation Reduction Act.

-&lt;sup>7 Methodology for identifying ESG-oriented solutions is available at investor.honeywell.com (see "ESG/ESG Information/Identification of ESG-Oriented Offerings").
+7 Methodology for identifying ESG-oriented solutions is available at investor.honeywell.com (see "ESG/ESG Information/Identification of ESG-Oriented Offerings").

-Торіс Honeywell's Position References Circularity and Plastics Honeywell supports the reenergized collaboration between regulators, technology providers, and consumers on extending the useful life of plastics via recycling.
+Topic Honeywell's Position References Circularity and Plastics consumers on extending the useful life of plastics via recycling.
 Honeywell believes that widespread adoption of advanced recycling technologies such as pyrolysis will provide tremendous benefit to recycling rates by providing a pathway away from incineration/landfilling for hard-to-recycle mixed plastics (#2-7).
-To drive realization of this benefit, Honeywell appreciates future collaboration opportunities with key governmental stakeholders to provide our perspectives on plastics and circularity as well as to ultimately enact necessary regulatory updates to support adoption of advanced recycling techniques Sustainable Aviation Fuel and Biofuels globally.
-Honeywell supports the use of sustainable aviation fuel and general biofuels to decarbonize transportation and heavy industrial sectors.
+To drive realization of this benefit, Honeywell appreciates future collaboration opportunities with key governmental stakeholders to provide our perspectives on plastics and circularity as well as to ultimately enact necessary regulatory updates to support adoption of advanced recycling techniques globally.
+Sustainable Aviation Fuel and Biofuels Honeywell supports the use of sustainable aviation fuel and general biofuels to decarbonize transportation and heavy industrial sectors.
 Honeywell Joint Project To demonstrate the readiness of technology to enact these changes in the U.S., United Airlines operated the first 100% SAF-powered commercial flight in December 2021, utilizing SAF produced from Honeywell technology.
 White House IRA Guidebook To support this important technology, Honeywell supports the biodiesel and renewable diesel credits as New Clean Fuel credits included in the 2022 Inflation Reduction Act.